Napaman/EUCBDCMock/README.md

 - Civil Liberties: With the ability to sanction individuals or restrict spending categories, this system could be used to enforce or punish behaviors beyond mere financial transactions, encroaching on personal freedoms.

 The EUCBDCAdvanced contract is a theoretical exploration of the extreme capabilities technology could enable in financial control.
-It demonstrates potential technical functionalities, and its an example of how technology could be used to centralize power, potentially at the cost of individual freedoms and national sovereignty.
+It demonstrates potential technical functionalities, and its an example of how technology could be used to centralise power, potentially at the cost of individual freedoms and national sovereignty.